Fractonic solids: Crystal-dipole hydrodynamics

 Let us look at the spectrum of linearised hydrodynamic fluctuations around the equilibrium solution: $u^\mu = \delta^\mu_t$, $T=T_0$, $\mu=\mu_0$, $\mu_I=0$, and $\phi^I = \delta^I_i x^i$, in the absence of background sources.
 For an ordinary crystal, the spectrum contains longitudinal sound modes $\omega\sim\pm k$, transverse phonon modes $\omega\sim\pm k$, and two coupled charge and crystal diffusion modes $\omega\sim -ik^2$.
 However, due to crystal-dipole symmetry, the charge diffusion mode decouples and becomes subdiffusive

-where $B$, $G$ are the elastic moduli parametrising the elastic stress $r_{IJ}=2G\kappa_{IJ}+(B-\frac2d G)h_{IJ}\tr\kappa$.
+where $B'=B+2\frac{d-1}{d}G$.
 Such subdiffusive modes are characteristic of fracton hydrodynamics.
-Importantly, here subdiffusion arises without spontaneously broken crystal-dipole symmetry, whereas there are no analogous momentum-conserving phases without spontaneously broken spatial-dipole symmetry~\cite{Glorioso:2023chm, Jensen:2022iww}.
+Importantly, here subdiffusion arises without spontaneously broken crystal-dipole symmetry, whereas there are no analogous momentum-conserving phases without spontaneously broken spatial-dipole symmetry~\cite{Glorioso:2023chm, Jensen:2022ibn}.
+This mode primarily transports charge via $\delta\mu$ fluctuations, but gets mixed with bulk elastic fluctuations $\delta\kappa^i_{~i}=n/B'\delta\mu+\cO(k)$ in a state with nonzero charge density.
+At higher-orders in $k$, the subdiffusive mode also mixes with $\delta T$, $\delta u^i$, and $\delta\mu_I$ fluctuations; see \cref{app:mode-analysis}.